sabifo4/LUCA-divtimes/00_data_formatting/README.md

 sed -i '1s/^/246 1\n/' LUCAdup_allcb_calibnames.tree
 ```

 We have created a [mapping file](scripts/Calib_converter_allcb.txt) in which the flags/labels included in the tree have been assigned the corresponding calibrations in `MCMCtree` format.
 If you run [our R in-house script `Include_calibrations_allcb.R`](scripts/Include_calibrations_allcb.R), you will generate a tree file inside `01_inp_data` called `LUCAdup_allcb_calib_MCMCtree.tree`, where now the node labels will have the corresponding fossil calibration in `MCMCtree` format.
 You will also generate a tree file that can be visualised with graphical viewers such as `FigTree` called `LUCAdup_allcb_outR_fordisplay_calib_MCMCtree.tree`.
 As soon as we obtained this last output file, we visualised it in `FigTree` and saved the project as `LUCAdup_allcb_calibs_visFigTree`.
-You can access [this `FigTree` project](00_raw_data/trees/02_round3/LUCAdup_allcb_calibs_visFigTree) in case you want to colour specific branches, modify the labels, generate other output files, etc. In particular, we used this project to output a PDF file with which we could easily visualise the calibrated nodes: `LUCAdup_allcb_calibs.pdf`.
+You can access [this `FigTree` project](00_raw_data/trees/01_calibrations/LUCAdup_allcb_calibs_visFigTree) in case you want to colour specific branches, modify the labels, generate other output files, etc. In particular, we used this project to output a PDF file with which we could easily visualise the calibrated nodes: `LUCAdup_allcb_calibs.pdf`.

 #### Cross-bracing only those duplicated nodes that match the same speciation event and for which there is a fossil calibration

 Next, we generated a copy of the file `LUCAdup_allcb_calibnames.tree` (i.e., `cp LUCAdup_allcb_calibnames.tree LUCAdup_allnoncb_calibnames.tree`) and manually removed the flags/labels that identified those nodes that we had previously cross-braced for which there is no fossil constraints.
-The resulting file is [`LUCAdup_allnoncb_calibnames.tree`](00_raw_data/trees/02_round3/LUCAdup_allnoncb_calibnames.tree).
+The resulting file is [`LUCAdup_allnoncb_calibnames.tree`](00_raw_data/trees/01_calibrations/LUCAdup_allnoncb_calibnames.tree).
 In that way, we will only cross-brace those nodes for which fossil calibrations are used to constrain such node ages.

-The corresponding mapping file can be found in the [`scripts` directory](scripts/Calib_converted_fosscb.txt).
-We then ran [our R in-house script](scripts/Include_calibrations_fosscb.R) to generate the output calibrated file in the [`01_inp_data` directory](01_inp_data): `LUCAdup_246sp_fosscb_calib_MCMCtree`.
+The corresponding mapping file can be found in the [`scripts` directory](scripts/Calib_converter_fosscb.txt).
+We then ran [our R in-house script](scripts/Include_calibrations_fosscb.R) to generate the output calibrated file, which is saved in the `01_inp_data` directory: `LUCAdup_246sp_fosscb_calib_MCMCtree`.
 Note that this output file can be visualised directly in `FigTree`.
 Due to the way that `FigTree` reads numbers (and being this the format to identify mirrored nodes), only one of the various mirrored nodes will have the fossil information in `MCMCtree` format.
 The rest of the mirrored nodes, will have a `javascript` tag instead, but it has nothing to do with what `MCMCtree` will be using -- just a formatting issue.
 For visual purposes, you can always refer back to the `LUCAdup_allcb_outR_fordisplay_calib_MCMCtree` file previously generated.

 #### Without cross-bracing

 In addition, we used an updated mapping file in which the mirrored nodes for which fossil calibrations are available are not cross-braced.
 Instead, the traditional `MCMCtree` format is used to constrain them with the same fossil calibrations.
 You can find the [mapping file inside the `scripts` directory](scripts/Calib_converter_allnoncb.txt).

-We then ran [our R in-house script](scripts/Include_calibrations_allnoncb.R) to generate the output calibrated file in the [`01_inp_data` directory](01_inp_data): `LUCAdup_246sp_allnoncb_calib_MCMCtree`.
+We then ran [our R in-house script](scripts/Include_calibrations_allnoncb.R) to generate the output calibrated file in the `01_inp_data` directory: `LUCAdup_246sp_allnoncb_calib_MCMCtree`.
 Note that this output file can be visualised directly in `FigTree`.

 #### Uncalibrated tree